 ADF awards ArcelorMittal with an Innovation Award

 The Aerosol and Dispensing Forum (ADF) has recognised ArcelorMittal for the development of a new BPA-NI mounting cup for aerosol containers.
 The BPA-NI mounting cup is free of Bisphenol A (BPA) which has been linked to health problems in the past.
-ArcelorMittal will formally receive the ADF award during a ceremony at the ADF Paris Packaging week on 30 June 2022.
+ArcelorMittal has formally received the ADF award during a ceremony at the ADF Paris Packaging week on 30 June 2022.

 “ArcelorMittal is very grateful and proud to be recognised by ADF,” notes Olivier Brun, Portfolio Director Global R&D at ArcelorMittal.
 “The award acknowledges ArcelorMittal’s continuous efforts to create innovative and sustainable solutions for our packaging customers.”

 ArcelorMittal’s BPA-free solution was created as part of a project to develop a pre-lacquered steel which uses BPA-NI (Bisphenol A Non-Intended) lacquers instead of epoxy-phenolic lacquers.
 The goal was to identify a steel solution with the same flexibility and an equivalent level of corrosion protection.The new BPA-NI lacquer was developed in partnership with a well-known lacquer supplier.

 Although the mounting cup is a small component of aerosol cans, the challenge of achieving the correct in-use properties was huge.
 Both ArcelorMittal Global R&D and the lacquer supplier were involved.
 Several tests were carried out with packaging manufacturers, valve producers, and fillers to ensure the new material would work at every stage.